koolamusic/koolamusic.github.io/_posts/2019-02-01-algorithms-js-palindrome.md

 ---
 layout: post
-title: Palindrome in Javascript
+title: isPalindrome in Javascript
 category: code
 image: atom.jpg
 ---

 <blockquote>#30 days of Javascript Algorithms - D2</blockquote>

-In this javascript algorithm, I would be sharing how to write a palindrome algorithm in javascript
+In this javascript algorithm, I would be sharing how to write a palindrome algorithm in javascript.

-## Task
+#### What is a Palindrome ?
+Palindromes are strings that form the same word if it is reversed.
+Palindromes were first discovered in ancient Greek Scrolls

+### How to solve isPalindrome in Javascript

-Given a string, return true if the string is a palindrome or false if it is not.
-Palindromes are strings that form the same word if it is reversed. *Do* include spaces and punctuation in determining if the string is a palindrome.
+Given a string, return true if the string is a palindrome or false if it is not. *Do* include spaces and punctuation in determining if the string is a palindrome.

---- Examples:
+#### Examples
-  palindrome("abba") === true
+- palindrome("abba") === true
-  palindrome("abcdefg") === false
+- palindrome("abcdefg") === false

 ### Let's solve this